bcgosselin/HTML-CSS-Code-Refactor/README.md

 # HTML, CSS: Code Refactor
-Refactorign of an existing website for a marketing agency to make it more accessible to individuals with disabilities.
+Refactoring of an existing website for a marketing agency to make it more accessible to individuals with disabilities.
 Utilizies HTML5 semantic elements and CSS3 for styles.

 ## Live Website
 https://bcgosselin.github.io/HTML-CSS-Code-Refactor/